loda-lang/loda-programs/programs/oeis/list2.md

 * [A200039](http://oeis.org/A200039) ([L16 program](A200039.asm)): Number of -n..n arrays x(0..2) of 3 elements with sum zero and with zeroth through 2nd differences all nonzero.
 * [A200067](http://oeis.org/A200067) ([L07 program](A200067.asm)): Maximum sum of all products of absolute differences and distances between element pairs among the integer partitions of n.
+* [A200182](http://oeis.org/A200182) ([L16 program](A200182.asm)): Number of -n..n arrays x(0..3) of 4 elements with zero sum and no two consecutive declines, no adjacent equal elements, and no element more than one greater than the previous (random base sawtooth pattern).
 * [A200431](http://oeis.org/A200431) ([L14 program](A200431.asm)): Number of -n..n arrays x(0..3) of 4 elements with zero sum and no two or three adjacent elements summing to zero.
 * [A200439](http://oeis.org/A200439) ([L14 program](A200439.asm)): Decimal expansion of constant arising in clubbed binomial approximation for the lightbulb process.
 * [A200535](http://oeis.org/A200535) ([L16 program](A200535.asm)): G.f. satisfies: A(x) = exp( Sum_{n>=1} [Sum_{k=0..2*n} C(2*n,k)^2 * x^k] / A(x)^n * x^n/n ).